gabolsgabs/DALI/README.md

 ## 0- Installing Dali_code.
+For the release and stable versions just run the command:

+  >  pip install dali-dataset

-Go to folder DALI/code and run:
+For non-release and unstable versions  you can install them manually going to folder DALI/code and running:

   >  pip install .

 You can upgrade DALI for future version with:

-  >  pip install . --upgrade
+  >  pip install dali-dataset --upgrade

 DALI can be uninstalled with:

-  >  pip uninstall DALI-dataset
+  >  pip uninstall dali-dataset

 Requirements: **numpy** and **youtube_dl**